 A template class that requires programmers to specify a data type and a stack size.

 A template class with a default size.
-Programmers must specify a data type, but they may override or accept the default size.
+Programmers must specify a data type but may override or accept the default size.